JustACodeMonkey/pdsb-lib/README.md

 - Determine if the user has a token
 - Determine if the user has a is logged in with a valid token (i.e. the token has not expired)

+## PrintManagerService
+The PrintManagerService works with PrintManagerComponent to handle printing to an Oracle print server
+- RxJS Subjects are used to communicate between the PrintManagerComponent and page/component that is requesting the print

 ## RunModeService
 The RunModeService is used to determine if the application is running as its own application, or if it is running as the child of another application

+## StorageManagerService
+The StorageManagerService is a simple web storage manager to work with multiple apps under the same domain.
+- The manager will use local / session storage if available.
+- Otherwise, it will revert to using cookies.

 ## TokenManagerService
 Use the TokenManagerService to maintain a token